When I was a young mother, I wore a t-shirt with the words: “The

 than resisting; it’s also about providing positive alternatives.
 Parenting

-practices like cosleeping, prolonged breastfeeding and family-based education
+practices like cosleeping, prolonged breastfeeding, and family- and community-based education

 are powerful and nurturing alternatives, which provide the early security that